 Its an exceedingly simple approach: just randomly sample a bunch of points, and compute the ratio of points that are inside all the circles.
 The area of the intersection is approximately this ratio multiplied by the size of the bounding rectangle.

-I thought of using this method after seeing someone use a Monte Carlo simulation to estimate Pi - and it seemed like a pretty easy tweak to extend to handle mutiple circles.
+I thought of using this method after seeing someone use a Monte Carlo simulation to estimate Pi - and it seemed like a pretty easy tweak to extend to handle multiple circles.
 I've included the 1 circle case to include that estimate here:

 |Ratio:||0 / 0|